CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Setting-Date-and-Time.md

     cumulus@switch:~$ sudo systemctl status -n0 ntp.service

-If the state is not *Active*, or the alternate configuration file does not appear in the `ntp` command line — for example:
+If the state is not *Active*, or the alternate configuration file does not appear in the `ntp` command line (for example, see below), it is likely that a mistake was made.
+Correct the mistake and rerun the three commands above to verify.

     cumulus@switch:~$ /usr/sbin/ntpd -n -u ntp:ntp -g -c /run/ntp.conf.dhcp

-— then it is likely that a mistake was made.
-In this case, correct the mistake and rerun the three commands above to verify.

 {{%notice note%}}